wikimedia/mediawiki-services-parsoid/guides/devsetup/README.md

 ## Testing your changes

-There are four major things you should test before you submit a change:

-* tests/parserTests.js
-* tests/parse.js
-* tests/roundtrip-test.js
-* api/server.js

-Luckily, you can test all of these with one command!
 From the Parsoid base directory, run:

 	$ npm test

-This will run all of the above tests, and some code style checkers as well.
+This will run parserTests.js, unit tests with mocha, and some code style checkers as well.

+	$ npm run roundtrip

+This will run roundtrip-test.js on two representative pages.

+	$ npm start

+This will launch Parsoid's HTTP API, which should be used to verify appropriate responses in the browser.

 For more details on the different tests which are run, keep reading...